rya-sge/access-denied/_posts/2026-07-09-stellar-fungible-token-openzeppelin-sep41.md

 Constructor arguments are named after the `__constructor` parameters, which is why the parameter names in your Rust source become part of your deployment interface.
 Renaming `owner` to `admin` is a breaking change to the deploy command.

-Invoking follows the same shape, with the function name after the separator:
+Invoking follows the same pattern, with the function name after the separator:

 ```bash
 CID=CACDYF3CYMJEJTIVFESQYZTN67GO2R5D5IUABTCUG3HXQSRXCSOROBAN